 We move Dresden – with railways, buses, cable railways and ferries, and take you to almost every corner of the city reliably, 24 hours a day, generally every 10 minutes during the day.
 Tickets are available at many stops, in our rail vehicles and, for maximum convenience, in our official DVB mobil app – which includes a route planner, real-time departures, disruption notifications and an interactive map.

 For example, you can continue your rail and bus journey on rental bicycles, getting you to your destination faster.
 We launched a new bike sharing system with our partner nextbike on 17 August 2020.
-You can explore Dresden around the clock on the 1,000 brand-new, bright yellow rental bikes – MOBIbikes.
+You can explore Dresden around the clock on the 1,300 bright yellow rental bikes – MOBIbikes.

 How to rent a bike:

 - Register for free in the nextbike app or on www.nextbike.de, create a user account and enter a valid payment method.
-By the way, our regular customers can rent bikes without registering in the app.
-All they have to do is tap the back of the bicycle with their subscription ticket.
-The frame lock opens automatically.

 - Choose a bike, scan the QR code or enter the bike number in the app and confirm your rental.
 The frame lock opens automatically.